nicksteinbauer/redbarncms/src/pages/what-we-do/rail.md

 title: Rail
 prettytitle1: Rail
 date: 2021-04-24T01:05:09.487Z
-description: "Red Barn can deliver by having a team led by construction managers and inspectors with over 20 years of experience in heavy civil construction.
-They know how to get the job coordinated, reviewed, and keeping the construction going.  "
+description: Red Barn has qualified staff able to lead large projects for transit and transportation.
+Our team is structured so that construction management and constructability reviews are done throughout the project.
+  Additionally, we look over submittals and RFI responses from the contractor.
 featuredpost: true
 featuredimage: /img/adobestock_169500812.jpg
 ---